 - Presented the Namaste France cultural festival in France from 15 September to 30 November 2016.

-- French cultural festival Bonjour India in India will be conducted from November 2017 to February 2018.
+- The French cultural festival Bonjour India in India will be conducted from November 2017 to February 2018.

 Economic relation